taskcluster/gdb-js/README.md

 ## Considerations
 * GDB >= 7.3 is required.
 * GDB should support Python.
-* Although it's possible to use **gdb-js** in `all-stop` mode of GDB, it makes much more sense for a frontend to work within `non-stop` mode (together with `target-async`).
+* Although it's possible to use **gdb-js** in the `all-stop` mode, it makes much more sense for a frontend to work with the `non-stop` mode (together with `target-async`).
 So, it's recommended that `enableAsync` method should be called.
 * Execution of all CLI commands is possible only after calling `init` method which defines some custom supportive commands in GDB.
-However, you can load them (`scripts` folder in this repository) manually with `.gdbinit` for example.
+However, you can load them (`scripts` folder in the project repository) manually with `.gdbinit` for example.
 * **gdb-js** is a seamless wrapper.
 It means that it doesn't have any assumptions about your goals and doesn't do anything behind the scenes.
 So, if something is going wrong it's probably a problem with your GDB usage (i.e. the same problem can be reproduced within a bare console).
 Also, the results of any method is just a JSON representation of GDB/MI output or a string (if it's a CLI command).
 Any event has a one-to-one correspondance to GDB/MI events.
 * It's currently not posible to distingish target output and GDB output correctly.
 Thus, it's recommended to use `--tty` option with your GDB.
 * For browsers it makes sense to make use of utilities that expose process streams (i.e. stdin/stdout/stderr) through WebSockets.